maxthraxx/WFGY/README.md

 🎮 Overview

-A certain mysterious onlooker just cloned the GitHub repo and discovered eight “idea-nuke” papers (only those specified by PSBigBig) claiming to challenge Einstein.
-The AI even soberly declares,  “Mathematically consistent, experimentally reliable.”
+A certain mysterious onlooker just cloned the GitHub repo—only to stumble upon eight “idea-nuke” papers quietly embedded within, each claiming to challenge Einstein.
+The AI, unusually calm, declares: “Mathematically consistent.
+Experimentally reliable.”

+Still don’t know what they are?
+Just follow the cracks in the maze—some pages aren’t what they seem.
 Has the world gone mad?

 Three super-powered heroes—each with 10,000 HP—are summoned to evaluate the papers from different angles: